February 22nd, 2022 | Valerya Poltorak, General Manager, Sterling Healthcare & Life Sciences

 Generally, it’s common for post-acute facilities to decentralize their TA and onboarding teams, allowing their individual locations to deliver their own program needs.
 Last year, we saw more post-acute clients move towards centralizing their background screening program and policies.
 This is mainly done to improve compliance and to be more involved in enhancing their candidates’ onboarding experience.

 Sterling saw higher implementation of criminal background checks among our post-acute clients, which is to be expected given that this COE serves the most vulnerable population.
 Sterling’s CourtDirectSM proprietary technology has access to 90% of US criminal search records, allowing Sterling’s healthcare team to deliver results faster.
-We also saw that most of our post-acute clients maintain fingerprinting and drug & occupational health screening at the local level.
+We also saw that most of our post-acute clients maintain fingerprinting and pre employment drug test at the local level.
 As one of the most highly-regulated COE, these required services, combined with criminal background checks, are frequently used in order to maintain a safe workplace and reduce risk for both patients and employees.

 The Sterling healthcare team usually sees high turnover among post-acute employees, which has only been intensified by the Covid-19 pandemic.
 Employee turnover is disruptive and costly, especially in healthcare, where unfortunately this can quickly lead to poor patient outcomes.
 However, since hospices, behavioral health facilities, and other post-acute services frequently onboard new hires, we also see that they tend to have faster turnaround times, mainly due to these organizations regularly hiring non-clinical roles, which are not often in the National Student Clearinghouse (NSC).